Identifying topological order through unsupervised machine learning

 Here we dropped the $k=0$ component because it is constant [$(\psi_0)_l = 1/\sqrt{m}$, $\lambda_0=1$] and does not contribute to \equref{RewrittenDiffusionMap}.
-Because of the weights $\lambda_k^{2t}$ in \equref{RewrittenDiffusionMap}, the long-time $t\rightarrow\infty$ (or global) properties of the samples is encoded in the first few $(\psi_k)_l$ components with largest $\lambda_k$.
+Because of the weights $\lambda_k^{2t}$ in \equref{RewrittenDiffusionMap}, the long-time $t\rightarrow\infty$ (or global) properties of the samples are encoded in the first few components $(\psi_k)_l$ with largest $\lambda_k$.
 These few components, which are expected to be similar for samples within the same topological sector in order to make $D_t(l,l')$ small, can be used for dimensional reduction and topological classification, as verified next.

-Returning to the mapping ${\rm S}_1\rightarrow{\rm S}_1$, we use randomly generated samples $\vec{S}_i^{(l)} = (\cos\theta_i^{(l)},\sin\theta_i^{(l)})^T$, with
+Returning to the mapping ${\rm S}_1\rightarrow{\rm S}_1$, we use randomly generated samples $\vec{S}_i^{(l)} = (\cos\theta_i^{(l)},\sin\theta_i^{(l)})$, with

 Here $\delta\theta_i^{(l)}$ accounts for spin fluctuations at position $i$, which are taken from a Gaussian distribution with standard deviation $\sigma_\theta$, $\bar{\theta}^{(l)}$ is a random number that represents global rotations, and we use $m =2100$.
-For now, let us consider having two topological sectors (or winding numbers) in our samples, $\nu^{(l)}\in \{0,1\}$, which are chosen randomly with equal probability (below we discuss the case with more topological sectors).
-Figure\,\ref{fig:histograms}(a) shows the histogram of $(\psi_1)_l$ corresponding to the leading component of the diffusion map \footnote{We obtain the spectrum of $P$ more efficiently by diagonalizing the similar matrix $A_{l,l'}=P_{l,l'}\sqrt{z_l/z_{l'}}$, which is symmetric and positive definite.}.
+For now, let us consider having two topological sectors (or winding numbers) in our samples, $\nu^{(l)}\in \{0,1\}$, which are chosen randomly with equal probability (more general data sets are discussed in the \SuplDisc{2}).
+Figure\,\ref{fig:histograms}a shows the histogram of $(\psi_1)_l$ corresponding to the leading component of the diffusion map.
 As anticipated, samples with the same $\nu$ have a similar $(\psi_1)_l$ component.
 Indeed, we find that $(\psi_1)_l \approx +1/\sqrt{m}$ [$(\psi_1)_l \approx -1/\sqrt{m}$] for $\nu=1$ ($\nu=0$) and, as such, $(\psi_1)_l$ clusters samples by winding number.